Do you find yourself waking up tired and going to bed awake?

 A quick fix to improve your sleep hygiene practices is by dumping your old sleep position.
 No more stomach sleeping, side sleeping, fetal position, etc. It’s super important to move onto sleeping in the zero gravity position.

 Not only can this help you sleep better, but you can also solve other common problems like back pain, circulation issues, and more.
 There are many advantages of making the switch to a zero gravity position, all of which you can start seeing now.

-Read on to see how you can use zero gravity to live a healthier life and achieve the best sleep you deserve.
+Read on to see how you can use zero gravity to live a healthier life and how an adjustable bed base can help you achieve the best sleep you deserve.

 What is zero gravity?

 Zero gravity is a state of being weightless.
 When thinking of weightlessness, usually one will think of an astronaut in outer space.
 This makes perfect sense because NASA actually created the zero gravity position for their astronauts as they ascend into space.
 It was specifically curated to reduce extra tension and pressure on the spine.

 How does this work for non-astronauts and why is this relevant?
 Earth’s gravitational pull can cause a strain on muscles and put pressure on your joints.
 You are constantly being weighed down by this force.